 : Depending on how they are written, hold harmless, indemnity and exculpatory

-language can protect an association from liability or they can shift liability onto the association.
-Mistakes involving this provision can be quite costly to an association.
+clauses can help reduce an association's exposure to risk.
+Mistakes involving these provisions can, on the other had, be quite costly.
 Accordingly, all contracts entered into should be reviewed by the association's legal counsel before they are signed by the board.

 : Associations needing legal assistance can contact us

 To stay current with issues affecting community associations, subscribe to the Davis-Stirling Newsletter